1. The atmosphere is the envelope of_____________.

 Explanation: It is measured in grams of water vapor per cubic meter of air.

-77. Relative humidity is the ratio of:
+77. Relative humidity is the ratio of_____________.

 A) Actual water vapor to maximum possible water vapor capacity